rupeshtr78/blog/_posts/2019-10-02-kafka-docker-zookeeper.md

 image: '/images/kafkadocker/KAFKA-MASTER.png'
 ---

-This article will configure kafka zookeeper cluster and leader election process.
-We will configure a hyperledger blockchain using kafka cluster to explore this topic.
+This article will configure kafka zookeeper cluster and explore the leader election process.
+We will configure a hyperledger blockchain using kafka cluster to understand this topic.

-In this deployment We will configure Multi Node Apache Kafka/Zookeeper Cluster with 3 zookeeper nodes and 4 kafka nodes.
-After deployment we will use kafka related commands and Gui tools to verify the cluster has created the topics as per the fabric model we configured.
-We will verify the leader election process as well.
+In this deployment We will standup Multi Node Apache Kafka/Zookeeper Cluster with 3 zookeeper nodes and 4 kafka nodes.
+After deployment we will use kafka related commands and Gui tools to verify the cluster has created the topics as per the model we configured.
+Finally we will verify the leader election process by bringing down one of the nodes.

-We will be deploying the Hyperledger Fabric network consisting of two organization, maintaining two peers each, there orderers with ‘**kafka**’ ordering service.
+We will be deploying the Hyperledger Blockchain network consisting of two organization, maintaining two peers each, there orderers using Docker and then  deploy the ‘**kafka**’ ordering service deployed on VM.
 We will create a channel , join peers to the channel , install chaincode on peer and instantiate chaincode on channel.
 Also invoke transactions against the deployed chaincode.

 ![]({{ site.baseurl }}/images/kafkadocker/KAFKA-ZOOKEEPER.png)